janko/rodauth-rails/README.md

 ### Multiple configurations

-If you need to handle multiple types of accounts that require different authentication logic, you can create different configurations for them:
+If you need to handle multiple types of accounts that require different authentication logic, you can create additional configurations for them:

 ```rb
 # app/lib/rodauth_app.rb